paulmartin91/CardGame/README.md

 ### To test...

 - What happens when a player leaves at each stage?
-- More than 2 users
+- Do more than 2 users cause problems

 ### To fix...